 We expect the powders to be fresh for up to three years when stored in the Miron jars (away from direct heat and light), but we encourage you to use them within three to five months to consume them at their utmost vitality.
 It's best to check your powders from time to time and perhaps even give them a stir with a clean knife.
 But we stand behind our powders, so if any powder goes bad in less than three months from when you purchased it, we will send you a new powder of your choice (same size) at no charge.

 Keep your Miron jars of powders on your kitchen counter or in a cupboard.
 They should not be refrigerated, as that could draw moisture to them.
 Also, keep them away from direct heat or strong sunglight, such as a stove burner or windowsill.

 Each jar contains approximately 50 teaspoons of powder, and one teaspoon is the equivalent of an average portion of freshly cooked vegetables, such as kale or Swiss chard.
 Because we recommend using several powders at once to add as much vegetable diversity as possible to your meal, you could easily use just a half-teaspoon each of, say, three powders, which would make each jar last a couple of months at least.

-We offer refills of our powders in pouches as much as possible; we encourage you to immediately transfer your powders to your Miron jars as soon as possible.
+We offer refills of our powders in pouches as much as possible; we encourage you to immediately transfer your powders to your empty Miron jars.

-If the label says "kale powder," only dehydrated (at low heat), blanched kale is inside.
+If the label says "kale powder," only dehydrated (at low heat) kale is inside.
 There is NOTHING else in the jar but vegetables.
 The only exception is our salts, in which we grind the vegetable powders with fine Celtic sea salt.
 Nothing else!!!